jonlld/the-amazing-math-machine/notes.md

 - Add (optional) timer to complete sum or receive a strike TODO
 - If incorrect, show sum and correct answer?
 TODO
 - Show user tailored log - how many times played / best score / average score / favourite mode TODO
+- Option to show list of all sums and answers (with correct answer where wrong) after game end - store an array of objects TODO

-4. Game Over screen!
+4. Game Over!

 - Show score and highscore DONE
 - Allow click to restart game DONE
 - Allow click to change game mode DONE
 - Add transitions for game over screen DONE

-5. Other
+5. Other...

 - 'How to play' / 'About' pages TODO
 - Add polish - icons, colors, a little animation, a little sound TODO